 While you may not wish to retire soon, there are several important decisions to make for the benefit of your agency – as well as your family’s welfare.
 (Part 1 of 2)

-If you’re like me, you truly enjoy your work.
-Creating, building, and remaining inspired are constant goals to aspire to, and for many of us, staying active professionally is the key.
+If you’re like most agency owners, you truly enjoy your work.
+Creating, building, and remaining inspired are constant goals to aspire to, and for many principals, staying active professionally is the key.

 It’s also a good way to continually make good on your earnings potential.

-When I sat down to write this column, my intent was to shine some light on a topic that’s all too often overlooked by longtime insurance agency owners: As the principal, how much money would I need to retire and maintain the lifestyle to which I’ve become accustomed?
+However, that constant activity often comes at a price – adequate financial planning for your future.
+As such, it’s helpful to pause for a moment and shine some light on a topic that’s all too often overlooked by longtime insurance agency owners: As the principal, how much money would I need to retire and maintain the lifestyle to which I’ve become accustomed?

 It’s easy to understand why agency principals are not often focused on their career endgame.
 For a good number of them, being an insurance agent is something they are, not just something they do.
 That is their identity; they relish that role of trusted advisor and the sense of social commitment they often engender in their communities.